-5V35 Problems in Communication Studies
+5V35 Problems in Speech Communication

-Designed to give individual students opportunities for additional work in their area of concentration in either of the two divisions of the department.
-May be repeated once in a different semester for a maximum of six semester hours.
+Designed to give individual students opportunities for additional work in their area of concentration.
+May be repeated in a different semester for a maximum of six semester hours.

 5V36 Seminar in Speech Communication

 Seminar topics vary each semester.
 One to three semester hours may be earned each semester.
 May be repeated once with change in topic.